spinnaker/spinnaker/docs/commands.md

  * `--no-validate`: (*Default*: `false`) Skip validation.
 #### Subcommands
  * `api`: Configure and view the API server's addressable URL and CORS policies.
- * `oauth2`: Configure the oauth2 method for authenticating.
+ * `authn`: Configure your authentication settings for Spinnaker.
- * `roles`: Configure authorization via a roles provider.
+ * `authz`: Configure your authorization settings for Spinnaker.
  * `ui`: Configure and view the UI server's addressable URL.

 ---